UnLMTD007/CM2SaaS_Backup/README.md

 `qlik app export 368afaef-9b49-4140-b7fd-6b98873332cd --output-file "C:\tmp\MyNewFile.qvf“`
 - Export process does NOT include any Published/Private status about sheets

-`qlik app import --file "C:\tmp\MyNewFile.qvf" --mode autoreplace`
-- We can Import and restore with data (if needed) --nodata false
-- With “Autoreplace” feature, which will keep published/private status from current app (only for the user running the CLI command)
-- If not using “Autoreplace” new copy of app will be created (new ID), all sheets will become private for current user

 Sheets that are Private can be promoted to Published status using
 -